caseylmanus/runtelchat/README.md

 # runtelchat

 runtelchat is a chat server made for a coding exersize.
-This is a multi-socket TCP chat server that will accept tcp connections on the configured port and relay messages between multiple tcp clients.
+This is a  TCP chat server that will accept tcp connections on the configured port and relay messages between multiple tcp clients.

 runtelhat is a play on words of the telnet client meant to be used as a redumentory client